dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 ### Creating an Executable Distribution

 To make Gradle package our application as an executable `jar` file (also called fat/über jar), we will take advantage of a popular Gradle plugin called [Shadow](http://imperceptiblethoughts.com/shadow/).
-This plugin is easy to use, well supported by the community, and have a great, thorough documentation.
+This plugin is easy to use, well supported by the community, and has a great, thorough documentation.
 To configure it, let's replace the contents of the `build.gradle` file with the following code:

 ```groovy
 group 'com.auth0.samples'